Small for gestational age

 There is treatment to augment the primary characteristic clinical short stature in young females with Turner Syndrome.
 But, time is of the essence to initiate treatment, as growth will be inhibited after a certain age and development.

 Most symptoms of Turner Syndrome occur because of the loss of genetic material from one of the X chromosomes.
 To date, only one gene has been shown to play a role in the development of Turner Syndrome.
-The SHOX gene plays a role in the growth and development of the skeleton.
+The Short Stature Homeobox Gene (SHOX) gene plays a role in the growth and development of the skeleton.
 Scientists believe the loss of one SHOX gene is the main cause of short stature in Turner Syndrome.

 Patients with Turner Syndrome generally do not have growth hormone deficiency (GHD).
-Girls with Turner Syndrome make growth hormone, but their bodies do not use it appropriately.
-However, by taking additional growth hormone, there is a dramatic increase in growth.
+Girls with Turner Syndrome make growth hormone naturally in the pituitary gland, but their bodies do not use it appropriately.
+However, by taking additional growth hormone that is synthetically made, there is a dramatic increase in growth.
 Treatment for short stature will also affect other aspects of this disorder, including the age to initiate estrogen replacement therapy, socialization, and academic achievement.

 A hand and wrist x-ray will provide a view into growth potential as compared to children the same age, and in older children to see if their growth plates have closed.
 A child’s growth rate (velocity) is more important than actual height.
 An average child will grow 2 – 2.5 inches per year.